Original Ways to Play 5 Classic Board Games for ESL Classroom Fun

 2. Apples to Apples

-Something that makes the game especially fun is that points are awarded purely subjectively.
-One player chooses a card he or she likes best and awards the point for that round.
-For ESL students, playing traditional Apples to Apples lets them be creative with the words on the cards and the connections they make between them.
-They learn new vocabulary, laugh lots and have an opportunity to better understand English parts of speech.
+For ESL students, traditional Apples to Apples lets them be creative with the words on the cards and the connections between them.
+They learn new vocabulary, laugh a lot and have an opportunity to better understand English parts of speech.

 Change It Up

-If you want to change things up with Apples to Apples, it’s easy to do.
-Try giving each student ten random cards: five noun cards and five adjective cards.
-Then have each person work independently to match up their cards into five pairs.
-Next, let students talk about the matches they made.
-Playing this way, your students will still have lots of opportunities to laugh, but there will also be more discussion among your students.
+• Give each student ten random cards: five noun cards and five adjective cards.
+Have each person work independently to match up their cards into five pairs.
+Then, let students talk about the matches they made.
+Playing this way further strengthens your students’ critical thinking skills by forcing them to really explain their choices to others.

-You can also play the game by giving each student one noun card and ten adjective cards.
+• Give each student one noun card and ten adjective cards.
 The players choose at least five of their adjective cards to describe their noun.
-This opens the door to talk about order of adjectives in English and to put that knowledge into practice.
+This opens the door to talk about the order of adjectives in English.

 3. Candy Land